sispop-dev/sispop-electron-gui-wallet/README.md

 ### Introduction

-Sispop (formerly Loki) is a private cryptocurrency based on Monero.
+Sispop is a private cryptocurrency based on oxen and Monero.
 Sispop aims to provide a private data transmission layer using a second layer of Service Nodes.
-More information on the project can be found on the [website](https://sispop.io) and in the [whitepaper](https://loki.network/whitepaper).
+More information on the project can be found on the [website](https://sispop.site) and in the [whitepaper](https://github.com/sispop-dev/sispop/releases/download/v10.0.0/SISPOP_whitepaper.pdf).
 Sispop is an open source project, and we encourage contributions from anyone with something to offer.

 ### About this project